drkibitz/node-pixi/README.md

 This will lint the source, browserify the source to `bin/pixi.js`, lint the compiled file, run tests, and finally create a minified version at `bin/pixi.min.js`.
 It also copies the minified version to the all the example directories.

-You may run a dev server to see the examples, one is provided as a task here:
+You may run any dev server to view the examples in the **gh-pages** branch, but one is provided as a task here:
 ```
 grunt connect
 ```